elanatframework/Code_behind/doc/new_features_on_new_versions.md

 **New features:**
 - New options for accessing controllers, in lower case
 - Ability to support conditional expressions and loops without needing brackets in Razor syntax
+- Adding an option to create or not create default pages in the options file
 - And a series of minor changes and improvements

 **Problems that were solved:**